 - 4 slices of ginger (roughly chopped, approximately 2–3 tablespoons)

 - 2 tablespoons Chinese rice cooking wine (or dry sherry)

-- (optional) 1-2 tablespoons Korean pepper flakes (for additional colour and a mild spiciness.
-It will also make it a more earthier flavour)
+- (optional) 1 tablespoon Korean pepper flakes (for additional color and a mild spiciness.
+It will also give it a earthier flavor)

 - 2–3 lbs pork shoulder (cut into long 3 inch thin strips)

 - 2 tablespoons honey

 - leftover marinade

 - Cut the pork shoulder into thin 3 inch thick strips.
 (Cooks faster and absorbs marinade more evenly)

 - Combine the ingredients in the marinade section into a ziplock or a big bowl and combine it with the pork.